WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/References.md

 * [Enchantments](#Enchantments)

 ## Materials
-These lists are for all of the different block types.
-In all versions, you should use the name of the material, e.x.) `stone`.
+These lists are for all the different block types.
+In all versions, you should use the name of the material, e.x. `stone`.
 In versions 1.8.8 though 1.12.2, you will have to use a number to give the material "more data".
 For example, granite in 1.13 is `granite`, but in 1.12 it is `stone:1`.